segmentio/segment-docs/src/connections/test-connections.md

 ## FAQ

-**Why can't I see the Event Tester when I log into my workspace?**
+#### Why can't I see the Event Tester when I log into my workspace?

 The Event Tester is only accessible to users with write access in their Segment workspace (read-only users will not see the Event Tester in their workspace).

-**The Event Tester experienced an error when sending my event.
-Why did this happen?**
+#### The Event Tester experienced an error when sending my event.
+Why did this happen?

 If you experience an error, [let Segment know](mailto:friends@segment.com) and the Segment team will help you troubleshoot the issue.

-**Is this feature available for Datalakes ?**
+#### Is this feature available for Datalakes?**

-No, currently Event Tester is not available for Datalakes.
+The Event Tester is not available for Datalakes.